 HRM should work to become a provider for systems and processes that facilitate the building of swift trust and curb the risks of opportunistic behaviors of the actors involved.
-Based on our case-study findings, much HRM work revolves around employee mobility, setting up project teams, designing practices as directed toward handling the trust issue within project-intensive firms.

-In a projectintensive firm, solving the trust issue of HRM is important for improving the project operations of the firm. role structures (cf. Ancona, Bresman, & Kaeufer, 2002), and facilitating personal networks among employees and consultants to support well-functioning communities of practice (cf. Brown & Duguid, 1991).
+Based on our case-study findings, much HRM work revolves around employee mobility, setting up project teams, designing role structures (cf. Ancona, Bresman, & Kaeufer, 2002), and facilitating personal networks among employees and consultants to support well-functioning communities of practice (cf. Brown & Duguid, 1991).

 Such an image portrays the firm as loosely integrated teams consisting of people who have not worked together before and who will not work together again in the future.
 In the case studies, we observed that the HR units during the last few years have spent time improving the role structures and set-up procedures of projects.
-We see these HRM
+We see these HRM practices as directed toward handling the trust issue within project-intensive firms.